-Following each Board meeting, a draft of the minutes shall be forwarded to all Directors and Auditors for possible comments.
-The final text of the minutes is then drafted by the Secretary of the Board of Directors and, following the approval by the Chairman, is submitted to the Board of Directors for approval at its next meeting and, subsequently, transcribed into the proper Company register.
+Following each Board meeting, a draft of the minutes shall fted by the Secretary of the Board of Directors and, following the approval by the Chairman, is submitted to the Board of Directors for approval at its next meeting and, subsequently, transcribed into the proper Company register.
 In cases of urgency - in particular for adopted resolutions requiring the immediate production of documents and/or execution - the minutes, or part thereof, may be approved on the spot.

-The Board of Directors, in conformity with the provisions of Article 23 of the Articles of Association and Article 150 of Legislative Decree no. 58/98, reports regularly to the Board of Statutory Auditors, at least every three months, normally during the meetings of the Board of Directors or even directly through a written memorandum sent to the Chairman of the Board of Statutory Auditors, on the activities carried out and on the most important economic, financial and asset-related operations carried out by the Company or its subsidiaries, as well as on the operations in which the directors have an interest, on their own behalf or that of third parties, or which are influenced by the party that exercises the activity of direction and coordination.
-Each director, pursuant to Article 2391 of the Italian Civil Code, informs the other directors and the Board of Statutory Auditors of any interest which, on his own account or that of third parties, he has in a given operation of the Company, indicating the nature, terms, origin and extent of that interest; if the director concerned is the Group CEO, he must refrain from carrying out the operation and entrust it to the Board.
+The Board of Directors, in conformity with the provisions of Article 23 of the Articles of Association and Article 150 of Legislative Decree No. 58/98, reports regularly to the Board of Statutory Auditors, at least every three months, normally during the meetings of the Board of Directors or even directly through a written memorandum sent to the Chairman of the Board of Statutory Auditors, on the activities carried out and on the most important economic, financial and asset-related operations carried out by the

+Company or its subsidiaries, as well as on the operations in which the directors have an interest, on their own behalf or that of third parties, or which are influenced by the party that exercises the activity of direction and coordination.
+Each director, pursuant to Article 2391 of the Italian Civil Code, notifies the other directors and the Board of Statutory Auditors of any interest which, on his own account or that of third parties, he/she has in a given operation of the Company, indicating the nature, terms, origin and extent of that interest; if the director concerned is the Group CEO, he/she must refrain from carrying out the operation and assign it to the Board.

-The Board of Directors met on 10 occasions in 2021: all the directors took part in six of these meetings, while almost all of them took part in the other four; all the statutory auditors took part in nine of the meetings, while almost all of them took part in one.
+The Board of Directors met on 13 occasions in 2023: all the directors took part in six of these meetings, while almost all of them took part in the other seven; all the statutory auditors took part in 10 of the meetings, while almost all of them took part in three.
 The average length of the meetings of the Board of Directors was approximately two hours and 30 minutes.

-In FY 2021, as in financial years 2020 and 2019, the directors again displayed a high level of attendance at the meetings of the Board of Directors (equal to more than 97%), a figure higher than the average level of attendance recorded for FTSE MIB Index companies.
+In 2023, as in financial years since 2019, the directors again displayed a high level of attendance at the meetings of the Board of Directors (equal to more than 97%), a figure higher than the average level of attendance recorded for FTSE MIB Index companies.

-In accordance with Principle XII of the Code, each director has consequently ensured that he or she has adequate time available to diligently perform the duties assigned to him or her.
+In accordance with Principle XII of the Code, each director consequently ensured that he or she has adequate time available to diligently perform the duties assigned to him or her.

-The Head of Legal and Corporate Affairs, in his capacity as Secretary of the Board of Directors, attended all of the meetings.
+The Head of Legal and Corporate Affairs, in his capacity as Secretary of the Board of Directors, attended twelve of the thirteen meetings.